ProviderNL/openstack_acceptance/README.md

 # openstack acceptance test with cucumber

-When we build new openstack privete cloud, should be run an acceptance test.
+When we build new openstack private cloud, should be run an acceptance test.

 ## Setup